 Persian food is some of my favorite in the world thanks to the use of different flavors and spices.
 This Iranian recipe is a lot easier to make than I thought it would be and it’s a crowd pleaser.
 My kids and husband ate it up without hesitation and have already asked when I’ll be making it again.

 The one thing that we did notice when making this is that we would have liked it to be a bit spicier.
 But that issue was solved when we just add a spoonful of harissa to our bowls and mixed it up.
+If you love Persian food recipes, but want something easy this is a great option!

 - 2 cups of dry rice